pavan-glasier/glasierinc/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

+= 18.5.1 =
+Release Date: April 5th, 2022

+Bugfixes:

+* Fixes a bug where a fatal error would occur on the site health page if WordFence was installed and active.
+* Fixes a bug where a fatal error would occur on PHP 5.6.

-= 17.6 =
+= 18.5 =
-Release Date: November 16th, 2021
+Release Date: April 5th, 2022

-Yoast SEO 17.6 is out today!
-This new release brings several fixes and enhancements to improve how the plugin works.
-And we’re getting it ready for the upcoming WordPress 5.9 release.
-Go check it out!
-Read more about what's new in Yoast SEO 17.6 in [our release post in English](https://yoa.st/release-17-6) or [our release post in Spanish](https://yoa.st/release-17-6-spanish)!
+Say hi to Yoast SEO 18.5!
+You'll find a number of fixes and enhancements.
+We've also included more improvements to the rebuild of the AIOSEO importer we introduced a few weeks ago.
+Happy updating!
+Read more about what's new in Yoast SEO 18.5 in [our release post in English](https://yoa.st/release-5-4-22) or [our release post in Spanish](https://yoa.st/release-5-4-22-spanish)!

 Enhancements:

-* Enhances the upgrade flow for add-ons by considering the minimum required WP version before showing any available updates.
-* Enables the Schema Article type for any post type supporting authors.
-* Removes the placeholder texts for title and description inputs in the Google preview and Social preview since they have no semantic value.
+* Adds a preliminary validation of All-in-One SEO data before importing it into Yoast SEO.

 Bugfixes:

-* Fixes a bug where the `page` post type wasn't allowed to display an `Article` piece in the Schema.
+* Fixes a bug where the URL preview inside the snippet editor would not consistently reflect the permalink in the Block editor.
+* Fixes a bug where the Customize URL would be incorrectly escaped in our health checks.
+Props to [BronsonQuick](https://github.com/BronsonQuick).
+* Fixes a bug where in certain edge cases a database error would show during clean-up of All-in-One SEO data.
-* Fixes a bug where the content inside of reusable blocks would not be analyzed correctly.
+* Fixes a bug where reusable block content would not be updated in our analysis when changed in the editor.
+* Fixes a bug where an error about incorrect values in the indexables table would be displayed on certain database setups.
+Props to [junaidbhura](https://github.com/junaidbhura).
+* Fixes a bug where a fatal error would be displayed in the Search Appearance options when using WordPress version 5.8.3 and below with themes without title-tag support.
+* Fixes a bug where sitemap locations would change once the number of entries exceeded that of the first page.
+* Fixes a bug where Yoast modals would close after opening after editing content in Elementor.

 Other:

-* The plugin will no longer block installation on PHP 8.0+ when installed via Composer.
-* Deprecates the `wpseo_schema_article_post_types` filter.
+* Sets the minimum required WordPress version to 5.8.

+= 18.4.1 =
+Release Date: March 22nd, 2022

+Other:

+* Reverts the 18.4 release due to errors in the WordProof integration.

-= 17.5 =
+= 18.4 =
-Release Date: November 2nd, 2021
+Release Date: March 22nd, 2022

-Say hello to Yoast SEO 17.5!
-Or maybe γεια would fit better, as this release introduces Greek readability support.
-Plus: you’ll also be able to find | and ~ title separators again.
-Happy updating!
-Read more about what's new in Yoast SEO 17.5 in [our release post in English](https://yoa.st/release-17-5) or [our release post in Spanish](https://yoa.st/release-17-5-spanish)!
+In Yoast SEO 18.4, we're launching a new integration with an innovative new service called [WordProof](https://wordproof.com/).
+WordProof offers a way to add timestamps to your content and add those to the blockchain to prove ownership.
+Try it out now!
+Read more about what's new in Yoast SEO 18.4 in [our release post in English](https://yoa.st/release-22-3-22) or [our release post in Spanish](https://yoa.st/release-22-3-22-spanish)!

 Enhancements:

-* Completes the readability analysis for Greek by adding the transition words, sentence beginnings and passive voice assessments.
-* Improves keyword detection for Greek by adding a function words list.
-* Reduces the right padding of the collapsible sidebar buttons to match the block editor's new styling.
-* Restores the `|` and `~` separators.
-* Reduces the right padding of the collapsible sidebar buttons to match Gutenberg's new styling.
+* Adds the possibility to timestamp your Privacy Policy page and your WooCommerce Terms and Conditions page by use of a WordProof certificate.

 Bugfixes:

-* Fixes a bug where the analysis highlight button would be visible on tags, categories, and custom taxonomies even though we don't support highlighting for those types.
+* Fixes a bug where the Google preview would display wrong breadcrumbs for child pages.
-* Fixes a bug where links to items on the same page were incorrectly identified as links to other pages, leading to an incorrect result on the Link keyphrase assessment.
+* Fixes a potential error related to the `has_ancestors` column of our indexables table.
+Props to @junaidbhura.

+Other:

+* Sets the minimum required WordPress version to 5.8.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).